oseiler2/CO2Monitor/README.md

 Supports [ESPAsync WiFiManager](https://github.com/khoih-prog/ESPAsync_WiFiManager) to set up wireless credentials and further configuration.

 If no wifi credentials have been configured yet it will automatically launch an AP using the SSID `CO2-Monitor-<ESP32mac>`.
-A password can be configured in `ap_pw.h`.
+A password can be configured in the file `extra.ini` which needs to be created by copying [extra.template.ini](extra.template.ini) and applying the desired changes.

 Once wifi credentials have been configured pressing the `Boot` button for more than 1 second on the ESP32 puts the device in configuration mode: